MinBZK/sdep.gov.nl/docs/ARCHITECTURE.md

 - Daily backup/restore
 - Etc.

-Deployment details are out of scope for this repo, but can be inquired via SDEP NLD.
+*Deployment is futher out of scope of this repo, but details can be inquired via SDEP NLD.*

 ## Runtime layers